rvp0005/JavaScript_Homework/README.md

 # JavaScript Homework

 ## Goals
-### Create a table that can be filtered using date
+### Create an HTML table after reading in data that can be filtered using date

 ## Skills
-### JavaScript, HTML, and CSS, and D3.js on our web pages
+### JavaScript, HTML, and CSS, and D3.js